-It is the student's responsibility to drop a class in which she/ he no longer wishes to be enrolled.
+If a student is no longer planning to attend a currently enrolled class(es), it is the student's responsibility to drop the class(es).
 A student may drop a class by obtaining, completing, and filing an add/drop card from/with the Admissions and Records Office.
 The student may also drop a class via the district's WebAdvisor per instructions outlined in the college schedule of classes or the student may request to be dropped from class(es) by mailing a signed letter of request to the college.
 Students are encouraged to discuss program drops with the course instructor or an academic counselor before filing the drop.
 A student may drop a full-length (18-week) class through the last day of the ninth week of instruction (or 50 percent of a term, whichever is less).
 A grade of "W" will not be recorded on the student's transcript for drops occurring during the first three weeks of instruction (or 20 percent of a term, whichever is less).
 A grade of "W" will be recorded on the student's transcript for drops occurring between the fourth and ninth week of instruction (or 50 percent of a term, whichever is less).
 The "W" will not be used in calculating grade point averages, but excessive "Ws" will be used as factors in progress probation and dismissal procedures.